Local Rules & Forms

 The Medina County Domestic Relations Court works to bring about results that are fair, just and respectful of the law.
 The Court and its officers are committed to helping families in transition to resolve their disagreements about finances, property, and especially, to help families resolve their disputes regarding children.
 The Court is committed to serving the best interests of children by creating solutions, resolving disputes, and helping families transition smoothly into a new family situation.

-In 2004, a total of 3,010 cases were opened in the Domestic Relations Court and 2,926 were concluded.
-The Judge and the Court completed nearly 99.6% of all cases within the Ohio Supreme Court guidelines.
-Marriage terminations, including divorces and dissolutions accounted for 755 of the cases heard before the Court and of this number, 450 involved children.
-The Court heard nearly 300 domestic violence cases and 1,489 cases dealing with child support enforcement, modification or termination.
-Since taking office in 2001, Judge Kovack has presided over more than 10,000 cases.
+In 2014, a total of 3,484 cases were opened in the Domestic Relations Court and 3,512 were concluded (including cases that were pending at the beginning of the year).
+The Court averaged 1,286 cases pending per month.
+Marriage terminations, including divorces and dissolutions accounted for 623 of the cases heard before the Court and of this number, 319 involved children.
+The Court heard 275 domestic violence cases and 1,813 cases dealing with child support enforcement, modification or termination.

-While managing the caseload on a timely basis is of high priority, the Court also recognizes the responsibility it has to the over 150,000 Medina County residents within its jurisdiction.
+While managing the caseload on a timely basis is of high priority, the Court also recognizes the responsibility it has to all the Medina County residents.
 As such, the Court has sought to identify the needs of those it serves and Judge Kovack has created and implemented several new programs to address these needs.

 In 2001, Judge Kovack established a Community Services Office to link families with agencies and resources in the community.
 The financial impact of a divorce can be tremendous on both parties and it is critical that parents are aware of all available resources during this time of transition.
 This program was implemented at no additional cost to taxpayers.
 In 2003 the program was expanded to provide a case services assessment for all cases with children.
 This process helps the Court better understand each family’s unique circumstances and offer community and Court resources to better serve the needs of the family.